MustafaAyaz713/MustafaAyaz713/README.md

 # Hi My name is Mustafa AYAZ

-I am studying Istanbul Sabahattin University  software engireering at final year.
+I graduated from Istanbul Sabahattin Zaim University in Software Engineering, and I am currently pursuing a Master’s degree in Computer Engineering (with thesis) at Bursa Technical University.

 - 🌍 I'm based in İstanbul, Turkey
 - ✉️ You can contact me at [mustafayaz713@gmail.com](mailto:mustafayaz713@gmail.com)
 - 📄 You can reach my CV from [Drive](https://drive.google.com/file/d/1jIR7pmIF1i_Sc8RyXdmUo6jOLVX65oah/view?usp=sharing)
-- 🧠 I'm learning LLM
+- 🧠 I'm learning .Net
 - 🤝 I'm open to collaborating on exciting projects as a backend developer, designer or dev rel.
 - ⚡ I love archery and playing video games.